 Moving email into your Inbox

-- You'll see its content populate to the right.
+- Click the mbox folder for your Inbox, where its content populates to the right.

 - Click your Inbox folder and you'll see all emails have been imported.